 - duration of the event

 - the date and the time the tour or event will be held

 These factors will help to determine what resources and facilities will be required.

 Selecting, Assessing, Appointing and Managing Competent Contractors

 We will help you select and appoint competent contractors, we will do this by helping you to consider their suitability and competence for providing a safe and reliable service by the following methods:

 - ensure they have sufficient skills and knowledge to do the job safely and without risks to health and safety

 - assess the risks of the work – the level of risk will depend on the nature of the job.
 Whatever the risk, we will need to consider the health and safety implications

 - do a risk assessment – you and the contractor should be aware of its findings.
 You should already have a risk assessment for the work activities of your own business.
-The contractor must assess the risks for the contracted work and then both of you must get together to consider any risks from each other’s work that could affect the health and safety of the workforce or anyone else who may be affected by the work activities.
+The contractor must assess the risks for the contracted work and then both of you must get together to consider any risks from each other’s work that could affect the health and safety of the whole workforce or anyone else who may be affected by the work activities.

 - provide information, instruction, and training to your employees.
 You should also provide any information to contractors on the risks from your activities and the controls you have in place.
 It may also be beneficial to consider, with the contractor, what instruction and training contractors will need

 - set up liaison arrangements for co-operation and co-ordination with all those responsible to ensure the health and safety of everyone in the workplace

-- decide what you need to do to manage and supervise the work of contractors and agree the nature of the controls before work starts
+- decide what you need to do to manage and supervise the work of contractors and agree on the nature of the controls before work starts

 We require contractors to: